8.3 National strategy on creativity and culture for young people

 The general principles of the cultural policy up to 2020 were not preceded by other policy documents since 2000 as the earlier version of the general principles of the cultural policy was adopted in 1998.
 There have been no revisions or updates to this document.

 The Youth Field Development Plan was preceded by other policy documents since 2000.
 At the state level, the development of the youth field is being planned for the third time.
 The “Estonian Youth Work Concept” and the “Estonian Youth Work Development Plan 2001-2004” were drafted in 2001, these were followed by the "Youth Work Strategy 2006-2013" which was approved in 2006.
-What differentiates the current development plan from the previous documents is its approach to focus on goals and measures that will help to achieve positive change in the most significant challenges – the plan does not describe measures in all areas of youth work and youth policy.
+What differentiates that development plan from the previous documents is its approach to focus on goals and measures that will help to achieve positive change in the most significant challenges – the plan does not describe measures in all areas of youth work and youth policy.
 Also, the aims and objectives based on and formulated in accordance with youth perspective as opposed to a perspective of the sector or services used in earlier documents – the analysis and the policy objectives were about young people not about the system and services of youth work or youth policy.
+Youth Sector Development Plan 2021-2035 was adopted in 2021.